Danielaleite/BeCOOless/video/script.md

 (Introduction)

-Our goal, at Team BeCOO-Less, is to empower every citizen to become more carbon conscious.
+Our goal, at Team BeCOOless, is to empower every citizen to become more carbon conscious.
 We are a group of students from Europe determined to help generate momentum for a greener and brighter future.
 We come from all parts of the world, having lived in diverse and multi-cultural environments.
 As such, we understand